goonerify/The-Python-Mega-Course-Build-10-Real-World-Applications/README.md

 ### JUPYTER NOTEBOOK NEW PROJECT SETUP

 1. Create a new virtual environment
-   `python -m venv <reference a name for your virtual environment i.e venv.test-numpy>`
+   `python -m venv (virtualenv instead of venv on linux) <reference a name for your virtual environment i.e venv.test-numpy>`
 2. Activate virtual environment
    a. `<path to activate.bat>` i.e `venv.test-numpy\Scripts\activate` OR
    b. `conda activate <venv name>`